hammerjs/hammer.js/README.md

 Besides these, the Transform gesture returns:

 - scale: The distance between two fingers since the start of an event as a multiplier of the initial distance.
 The initial value is 1.0.
 If less than 1.0 the gesture is pinch close to zoom out.
 If greater than 1.0 the gesture is pinch open to zoom in.
 - rotation: A delta rotation since the start of an event in degrees where clockwise is positive and counter-clockwise is negative.
 The initial value is 0.0.
-For now this is only available on iOS.

 The Drag gesture also returns: